kartacze/turpia/README.md

 # Turpia app

 ## notes

-* This is web only, noting resopnsive
-* I tried to handle as much errors as I could, but those are mostly not propagated to end user, except the records list query
+- I tried to handle as much errors as I could, but those are mostly not propagated to end user, except the records list query -
-*

 ## next

-* accounts support
+- accounts support
+- querying

 TBC